lo-ise/antarctic-seaice-extent/README.md

 ### Some explanations

 The script above might look a bit overwhelming.
-But actually there are only a few things which have been added compared to the commands which were typed in for one raster dataset.
+But actually there are only a few things which are additional to the commands which were typed in for one raster dataset.

 1. **import glob:**
 The glob module allows us to search for certain files within a directory based on how they are named.
 So, we can use it to search for all geotiff files which start with `nt_2014`.
 The output from this is a list of files `data_listing`, ie.